 Burglary- The unlawful entry of a structure to commit a felony or a theft.
-For reporting purposes this definition includes: unlawful entry with intent to commit a larceny or a felony; breaking and entering with intent to commit a larceny; housebreaking; safecracking; and all attempts to commit any of the aforementioned.
+For reporting purposes this definition includes: unlawful entry with intent to commit a larceny or a felony; breaking and entering with intent to commit a larceny; housebreaking; safecracking; and all attempts to commit any of the aforementioned. of 14 cannot consent to sexual activity.

-Consent- Affirmative and freely given permission to sexual activity.
-A victim can express consent, or lack of consent, through words or conduct.
-Consent is not given where the perpetrator overcomes the application of force, violence, concealment or surprise.
-A victim has not consented when he or she is unconscious, unaware that the act is occurring, or is physically unable to resist.
-Individuals under the age of 14 cannot consent to sexual activity.
 A victim has not consented where the perpetrator intentionally impairs the victim by administering any substance without the victim's knowledge.
 For a non-exhaustive list of situations in which consent has not been given, see Utah Code Ann.
 Sec.
 76-5-406.